rabbitmq/workloads/resiliency/resilient-spring-cloud-stream/README.md

 So far we have seen **consumer** and **producer** applications, but there is a third application type called **Processor**.
 A **Processor** application takes an input message, processes it and produces an output message.

-Spring Cloud Streams helps us write this type of application.
+Spring Cloud Stream helps us write this type of application.
 To produce an output message, our `@StreamListener` method should return an Object and must be annotated with `@Output` to indicate where the message should go to.
 For instance, below we have the Java function `execute` that returns a `Trade` object which is sent to the `deal-done-output` channel.

 ```Java
    interface MessagingBridge {